What is Philosophy? A 5-Minute Guide to Life’s Big Questions

 While curating the Classic Inspirational Quotes from Famous Philosophers compendium, I realized that the greatest minds in history weren’t just writing dusty books; they were actively trying to solve the exact same human problems we face today.
 I have distilled my research into this five-minute guide, breaking down the five fundamental pillars of philosophy and the masters who defined them, to help you live a more examined life.

-The 5 Pillars of Philosophy
+The 5 Pillars of Philosophy: A Guide to the Big Questions

 1. Metaphysics: What is Real?